Extremely Loud & Incredibly Close (film): Plot

 As they explore the city together, Oskar learns to face his fears, such as those of public transport and bridges.
 Eventually, he concludes that the stranger is his grandfather.
 Oskar plays the increasingly desperate answering machine recordings for him, but the man becomes agitated.
 He refuses to listen to the final one, and tells Oskar to stop his search.
-Later, Oskar sees him arguing with his grandmother and packing to leave, so angrily tries to confront him as his taxi pulls away, saying he knows he is his long-estranged grandfather.
+Later, Oskar sees him arguing with his grandmother and packing to leave, so he angrily tries to confront him as his taxi pulls away, saying he knows he is his long-estranged grandfather.

 Oskar then notices a phone number for an estate sale circled on the back of a newspaper clipping of his father's.
 When he dials the number, he reaches a surprised Abby, who takes Oskar to meet her ex-husband William.
-William realizes that Oskar's key is the one he has been looking for, which had been left to him in the vase by his own now deceased father, unbeknownst to him when he gave away the vase to Thomas at the estate sale.
+William realizes that Oskar's key is the one he has been looking for, which had been left to him in the vase by his own now deceased father.
+William had not known the key was in the vase when he had sold the vase to Oskar's father at the estate sale.

 Oskar confides to William that on the day of the attacks, he was home when the phone rang a sixth time, but was too afraid to answer.
 After witnessing the tower collapse on TV as the phone call cut off, he bought a replacement answering machine so his mother would never find out.
 He leaves the key with William, but runs away from Abby, distraught.

 Back in his room, Oskar proceeds to destroy the material from his search, until his mother reveals to him that she had been aware of all his outings, and had gone ahead of him to meet all the Blacks to prepare them for his visit.
 Finally realizing how much his mother cares about him, he accepts his father's death and writes letters to all the people he met to thank them for their kindness.
 This includes his grandfather, who he asks to return home, which he does, to live with his grandmother.
 Oskar gives his mother his scrapbook from his adventures filled with pop-ups and pull tabs, titled "Extremely Loud and Incredibly Close".